 Accident/Incident and Near Miss Investigation – 24-hour program, Trains smaller teams to conduct investigations jointly to learn the importance of proactive vs. reactive approach for injury/illness prevention, proper investigation procedures and making recommendations to prevent injuries utilizing root cause analysis.

-Understanding Work-Related Principles of Ergonomic Musculoskeletal and Nerve Disorders – 32-hour program, Identifying and solving workplace musculoskeletal disorders (MSDs), repetitive motion signs and symptoms, and coverage of current OSHA compliance policies, learn the importance of joint labor/management ergonomic teams, and how to apply assessment and hazard analysis techniques.
+Understanding Work-Related Principles of Ergonomic Musculoskeletal and Nerve Disorders – Identifying and solving workplace musculoskeletal disorders (MSDs), repetitive motion signs and symptoms, and coverage of current OSHA compliance policies, learn the importance of joint labor/management ergonomic teams, and how to apply assessment and hazard analysis techniques.

 Employee Work-Related Musculoskeletal Disorder Awareness Program – 4-hour Labor/Management Site-Specific program, Learn about your facility’s Injury/Illness Data history focusing on the top 3 concerns, three stages of early symptom’s recognition and the importance of early reporting, anthropometry for the design/redesign of workstations and work areas.